 As addressed below, the Commission is in the process of revisiting certain of the accounting mechanisms and entertaining other forms of relief for UDC under-collections.
-Until the Commission has implemented allowable forms of relief under AB 1890 and the rate freeze has run its course, it is simply premature for the UDCs to raise the filed rate doctrine.
+Until the Commission has implemented allowable forms of relief under AB 1890 and the rate freeze has run its course, it is simply premature for the UDCs to raise the filed rate doctrine. (do we need to respond to this?)

 D. The Commission’s Interpretation of the Statute Will Not Result in a “Taking”

 SCE reminds the Commission that it has the obligation to construe the provisions of AB 1890 as to avoid an unconstitutional taking of property.
 Basically, SCE argues that if the Commission sticks to its guns and continues to interpret the statute to prohibit post-freeze recovery of TRA under-collections that such could result in such a taking.
 SCE’s argument is somewhat farfetched.
 SCE is correct that the U.S. Constitution (specifically the Fifth Amendment) prohibits governmental taking of private property without just compensation.
 Presumably it is SCE’s position that it is entitled to recover the under-collected TRA balance and government prohibition of such is an unconstitutional taking.
 The glitch in SCE’s argument, however, is the whole question as to whether it is entitled to these funds.
-SCE (and PG&E) were both instrumental in the design of AB 1890.
-In exchange for freezing rates for an extended period at what, at that time, was an artificially high level, in order to provide the UDCs the opportunity to recover their uneconomic generation assets, the UDCs took on the risk that this frozen rate level would be sufficient to recover their operating costs plus allow for recovery their uneconomic costs.
+SCE (and PG&E) were both instrumental in the design of AB 1890 in which it was well understood that there was potential risk of not collecting CTCs in toto and that risk was directly related to the potential that market prices could exceed the price cap.
+The price cap was also intended to provide a discipline to the utilities on the costs that were directly under their control to mange (ie. Transmission and distribution costs) Not only have the utilities sought several increases to their transmission rates from FERC, they have sought increases either through distribution rate increases or through the direct access implementation costs.
+In exchange for freezing rates for an extended period at what, at that time, was an artificially high level, in order to provide the UDCs the opportunity to recover their uneconomic generation assets, the UDCs took on the risk that this frozen rate level would be sufficient to recover their operating costs plus allow for recovery of their uneconomic costs.
 In other words, the UDCs were given the opportunity to recover all of these costs under the frozen rates, but were not entitled to such recovery.
 Without such entitlement there can be no taking.
+(Jeanne: can they say the risk was always the potential for no CTC recovery but not purchased costs recovery?)

 Moreover, SCE’s argument is too narrowly focused.
 In order to determine whether a confiscatory taking has occurred, the courts will look at the entire regulatory scheme pursuant to which the under-collection has occurred and will not limit itself to the issue of whether the utility has been able to recover all of its costs in a particular area.
-While the current rate structure established by AB 1890 may be resulting in the UDCs’ inability to recover their power purchase costs, but it is also resulting in the UDCs achieving large profits from the operation of their remaining generation assets.
+While the current accounting mechanism implemented by the Commission, and the subsequent statutory interpretation of AB 1890 may be resulting in the UDCs’ inability to recover their power purchase costs, it is not preventing the UDCs from achieving large profits from the operation of their remaining generation assets.
 The courts will not be willing to look at one side of the equation, while ignoring the other.

 II.